risuorg/risu/README.md

 - Just clone the git repository and execute it from there 'or'
 - use 'pipsi' or create a python virtual env to install package 'citellus'

-- Give it a try running as 'root' on your system with: `./citellus.py -l -F"` so it will show `live execution` and only `Failed` tests.
+- Give it a try running as 'root' on your system with: `./citellus.py -l` so it will show `live execution` and only `Failed` tests.

 ## How does it looks like?
 Check how does it look in an execution at: